-Figure 10: Indicative three-dimensional Welch-based PSD estimates (PZT sensor 5) versus airspeed for an angles of attack of (a) 1 degree (laminar flow) and (b) 12 degrees (flow separation; close to stall angle).
+Figure 11: Indicative three-dimensional Welch-based PSD estimates (PZT sensor 5) versus airspeed for angles of attack of (a) 6 degrees (laminar flow) and (b) 12 degrees (flow separation; close to stall angle).
 The critical frequencies bandwidths are shown in the dashed rectangular areas.

-7 CONCLUSIONS
+CONCLUSIONS

-The objective of this work was to demonstrate the design, integration and wind tunnel experimental assessment of an intelligent composite UAV wing with embedded bio-inspired stretchable sensor networks that consist of PZTs, strain gauges, and RTDs.
+The objective of this work was to experimentally demonstrate that the designed self-sensing intelligent composite UAV wing has superior state sensing and awareness capabilities when compared to the existing state-of-the-art technologies.
+The embedded bio-inspired stretchable sensor networks that consist of PZTs, strain gauges, and RTDs enable the identification of the coupled structural and aerodynamic properties under normal operating conditions under uncertainties.
 The fabricated prototype intelligent wing was able to sense its structural state and surrounding environment and interpret the sensing information in order to determine its actual operating state and flight configuration.
 Piezoelectric sensors were used to sense the vibration of the wing in order to identify the coupled airflow-structural dynamics, while strain gauges were used to determine the strain distribution of the wing and identify potential critical areas for the considered operating conditions.
 Appropriate wind tunnel experiments were conducted for various angles of attacks and freesrteam velocities for the investigation of a broad regime of flight conditions and structural states.
-The obtained results demonstrated the successful integration of the micro-fabricated stretchable sensor networks with the composite materials of the wing, as well as the effectiveness of the stochastic data interpretation approaches, proving their integration potential into fly-by-feel UAVs and enabling their deployment for the next generation of aerospace structures.
+The obtained results demonstrated the successful integration of the microfabricated stretchable sensor networks with the composite materials of the wing, as well as the effectiveness of the stochastic data interpretation approaches, proving their integration potential into fly-by-feel UAVs and enabling their deployment for the next generation of aerospace structures.